 - Students are able to (1) demonstrate the capability for applying, analysing, synthesising and evaluating information from multiple sources to make decisions about the financial performance of entities; (2) identify the concepts and be aware of the major requirements impacting upon the form and content of general purpose financial statements; (3) identify the different purposes for preparing accounting information for external and internal users; (4) explain and apply different concepts of costs to business decisions; (5) demonstrate an ability to work effectively in teams; and (6) recognise, understand and respond to potential ethical issues confronting accountants.

-- Indicative assessments in this unit are as follows: (1) tests; (2) team exercises; and (3) final exam.
+- Indicative assessments in this unit are as follows: (1) tests; (2) team exercises; and (3) final examination.
 Further information is available in the unit outline.